Forager (video game)

-Forager is an open world adventure game developed by Argentine studio HopFrog and published by Humble Bundle.
-The game was released for Microsoft Windows in April 2019, then later for Nintendo Switch, PlayStation 4, Xbox One, iOS, and Android.
-In Forager, the player progresses by obtaining resources that spawn throughout the world, crafting new buildings, objects, and tools, solving puzzles, and collecting money to buy new lands to explore and use.
+Forager is a 2D open world adventure game developed by Argentine studio HopFrog and published by Humble Bundle.
+The game was released for Microsoft Windows on April 18th, 2019, then later for Nintendo Switch, PlayStation 4, Xbox One, iOS, and Android.
+In Forager, the player progresses by leveling up and obtaining resources that spawn throughout the world's lands, using them to craft new buildings, objects and tools.
+Using earnable gold to buy more land, the player discovers various puzzles and dungeons.

 Gameplay

 Forager combines mechanics commonly seen in idle games with those of an adventure or exploration game.
-With resources that respawn at a very high rate, the player will find themselves able to harvest massive amounts for crafting and leveling, eventually leading to automated systems to collect resources and produce other products and goods.
+Resource collection starts off slow, but as the player collects more XP and land, alternative resource collection and respawn chances grow.
+The player can harvest massive amounts for crafting and leveling, eventually leading to automated systems to collect resources and produce other products and goods.

 The leveling system in the game consists of a large grid of unlockable perks, which also may unlock new tools or craftable objects.
 Everything the player does from harvesting resources, to crafting objects, to killing enemies, has a positive impact on their XP used to advance levels.

 The player is able to simulate a variety of tasks related to cooking, economics, engineering, farming, fishing, hunting, magic, manufacturing, mining, and more.

-By obtaining money through crafting, skills, looting, and economic tasks, the player is able to purchase more lands to expand their base, explore new areas, and obtain new classes of resources or encounter new enemies and other NPC.
+By obtaining money through crafting, skills, looting, and economic tasks, the player is able to purchase more lands to expand their base, explore new areas, and obtain new classes of resources or encounter new enemies and other NPC's.

 Development

 The creator of Forager, Mariano Cavallero, dropped out of school to develop video games.
-For a year he learned how to program, but unfortunately nobody was interested in his games at first.
-After he ran out of money, he moved back home to his mom, who invested her life savings into her son's projects.
-He started developing Forager in a Game Jam but eventually ran out of money again.
-Before giving up, Mariano participated in one last competition, in which he won a trip to the US to show off his work.
-A friend he met at a conference was late to a meeting because he was playing Forager.
-The person he was meeting had to come look for him, and he showed Forager to this person.
-This person was working for Humble Bundle and offered a publishing deal for Forager.
+He started developing Forager in a Game Jam with the help of a loan from his mother.
+Mariano then participated in a competition in which he won a trip to the U.S. to show off his work, eventually getting offered a publishing deal by Humble Bundle for Forager.

-A year after release on Steam the game had sold 600,000 units.
+A year after release on Steam the gamehad sold 600,000 units.

 A multiplayer update was worked on but eventually cancelled.